 Asanda Kupa lives in Johannesburg and works at the Bag Factory.
 Frequent visits to his childhood home, in the Eastern Cape, keep Asanda rooted in his rural up-bringing and connected to a part of our country which is often neglected.

-Kupa lives in Johannesburg, works at the Bag Factory, and frequently returns to his childhood home.
-He holds an NDip in Fine Art from Walter Sisulu University and a BTech degree from Tshwane University of Technology.
+Kupa holds a National Diploma in Fine Art from Walter Sisulu University and a BTech degree from Tshwane University of Technology.
 Between 2009 and 2011, he resurrected the Molteno Museum.
-He was the recipient of both the Ann Bryant Young Artist of the Year award (2010), and the Reinhold Cassirer Award (2013).
-His work sits in a number of important South African collections, including The Southern African Foundation For Contemporary Art and Nando’s.
+He was the recipient of both the Ann Bryant Young Artist of the Year Award in 2010, and the Reinhold Cassirer Award in 2013.
+His work is represented in numerous reputable South African collections, including The Southern African Foundation for Contemporary Art, and Nando’s.

 Kupa’s artistic journey was forged in the Eastern Cape; a place from which many of South Africa’s mineworkers originate.
 This industry has influenced the voice of Asanda’s works through his exploration of the power struggles within a hierarchical society, the meaning of South Africa’s new-found freedom and the representation of dusty derelict landscapes.

 Kupa is currently working with and is represented by M Studio Community.
 His work is grounded by the experiences of those forced to the periphery of ‘The New South Africa’, despite its great re-birth.